-The Board takes judicial notice of two U. S. circuit court decisions on the same issue as presented in the instant case.
+The Board takes judicial notice of two U.S. Circuit Court of Appeals decisions on the same issue as presented in the instant case.
 See Sioux Valley Hospital v.
 Shalala, 29 F.3d 628 (8th Cir.
 July 20, 1994) and Hahnemann University Hospital v.
 Shalala, No. 96-5191, 1997 WL 362672, at 1 (D.C.
 Cir.
-May 5) (per curiam).
-These two circuit court decisions put forth an interpretation of the issue in this case different from earlier Board decisions and different from the Board majority's most recent decision in Little Company of Mary Hospital and Health Care Centers v.
-BC/BS of Illinois, PRRB Dec.
-No. 98-D1, (October 21, 1997), Medicare & Medicaid Guide (CCH) ¶ 45,739, rev'd in part, HCFA Adm.
-Dec.
-(December 22, 1997), Medicare & Medicaid Guide (CCH) ¶ 46,053.
+May 5, 1997) (per curiam).
+These two Circuit Court decisions put forth an interpretation of the issue in this case different from earlier Board decisions and different from the Board majority's most recent decision in Little Company of Mary Hospital and Health Care Centers v.
+Blue Cross and Blue Shield Association/Blue Cross and Blue Shield of Illinois, PRRB Dec.
+No. 98-D1, October 21, 1997, Medicare & Medicaid Guide (CCH) ¶ 45,739, rev'd in part, HCFA Administrator, December 22, 1997, Medicare & Medicaid Guide (CCH) ¶ 46,053.

-The Board finds the circuit courts' decisions persuasive, and therefore gives deference to the circuit courts' decisions in their interpretation of the regulations regarding the inclusion of NICU beds in the IME calculation.
+The Board finds the Circuit Courts' decisions persuasive, and therefore gives deference the Circuit Courts' decisions in their interpretation of the regulations regarding the inclusion of NICU beds in the IME calculation.